 DAWNLAND TEACHER’S GUIDE

-This website will include an interactive, multimedia, digital guide to help teachers get the most out of the documentary film, DAWNLAND, and its companion short films.
-The guide will be tightly bound to the films and aims to help connect the dots between the viewing and learning processes.
-The inquiries indicate how scenes from DAWNLAND and the lessons in the guide best interact.
+This website includes a comprehensive teacher’s guide to help teachers get the most out of the documentary film, DAWNLAND, and its companion short films.
+The guide is tightly bound to the films and helps connect the dots between the viewing and learning processes.
+The guide indicates how scenes from DAWNLAND and the lessons in the guide best interact.

 The Compelling Question of the DAWNLAND Teacher’s Guide is: What is the relationship between the taking of the land and the taking of the children?

 This question frames the study across five separate but related inquiries and will help students collect and organize evidence to support an argument that answers the question.
-The guide will be freely available as an online resource.
+The guide is freely available as an online resource.